 Answer: Your Airstream is breaker protected.
 However, with the use of more personal electronic devices and the number of motorhome users in parks, added protection is always a plus.
-If you are having trouble charging your house battery, remove the surge protector.

 7. What is my 1000-watt Magnum inverter powering?

 Answer: It is powering the TV and any additional labeled 120-volt receptacles.
 This plug is designed for no more than 1000 watts combined power, and is intended for charging things such as laptops, phones, and TV usage.
 Plugging in items such as vacuums, hair dryers, etc. may harm the system; see Inverter/ Charger on page 5-15.